Half-yearly Financial Report

 Responsibility statement

-The Directors, Fiona Wollocombe, Thomas Chambers and Martin Fiennes, are responsible for preparing the Half-yearly Financial Report.
+The Directors, Robin Archibald, Margaret Payn, Mary Anne Cordeiro, Modwenna Rees-Mogg and Patrick Reeve, are responsible for preparing the Half-yearly Financial Report.
 In preparing these condensed Financial Statements for the period to 30 June 2021 we, the Directors of the Company, confirm that to the best of our knowledge:

 (a) the condensed set of Financial Statements, which has been prepared in accordance with Financial Reporting Standard 104 “Interim Financial Reporting”, gives a true and fair view of the assets, liabilities, financial position and profit and loss of the Company as required by DTR 4.2.4R;